DigitalEuan/UBP_Repo/ubp_3.5/README.md

 *   `/geometric_error_correction.py`: Unified error correction based on geometric principles.
 *   `/observer_framework.py`: A fully coherence-native observer model where the observer cost is a direct geometric computation, not a simulation.
 *   `/tgic.py`: Models the Triad Graph Interaction Constraint as an emergent coherence geometry (`DodecahedralGraph`).
+*   `/hex_dictionary.py`: **NEW in v3.5** - Advanced content-addressable storage with 8 similarity analysis methods for scientific discovery.
+Demonstrates that information precedes and determines physical reality.

 ### Physical Realms (9 Total)